ChainMovers/suibase/docs/src/cookbook/guides/build.md

 For Move dependencies replace "git" dependencies with "local".

-For sui-base users, see [here](./../../how-to/scripts.md#faster-rust-and-move-build) to re-use its local repo already downloaded.
+For suibase users, see [here](./../../how-to/scripts.md#faster-rust-and-move-build) to re-use its local repo already downloaded.

 ## Build only what you need